There is a simple piece of equipment in the gym that is a secret weapon for power, strength, and endurance.

 It is those heavy ropes that probably live in the corner of the gym called battle ropes.

-If you don't know how to use them, don't worry; we've got you covered.
+If you don't know how to use them, don't worry; I've got you covered.
 They are easily learned, and they will give you a seriously hard workout and work up one hell of a sweat!

 Here are our top 20 battle rope exercises guaranteed to get you both lean and jacked.[1]